-Various tools are now available for translating websites, from online applications to plugins that are installed in content management systems and which translate web content automatically or professionally.
+Today there are various tools for translating a website, from online applications to plugins that are installed in content management systems and which translate web content automatically or professionally.
 Let's take a closer look:

 We all know Google Translate and DeepL, two free machine translation services.
-It can be very temping to use them to translate your website as you simply copy and paste your content, select the target language and, voilà, your content will be translated in mere seconds.
+It can be very tempting to use them to translate your website, as you simply copy and paste your content, select the target language and, voilà, your content will be translated in mere seconds.

 We all know the expression "you get what you pay for".
 And this is a great example, as this type of website translation can actually cause more problems than it solves.
-While the service seems incredible, it is one the most common mistakes when translating a website!
+And, although it may seem incredible, it is one of the most common mistakes when translating a website!

 There is no worse mistake than translating text using an online translator.
 This method almost always results in a bad translation that is too literal and, crucially, will not help you generate business.
 It can cause more harm than good.

 Most of these methods work with content management systems (CMS) which businesses commonly use.
-At AT Language Solutions we have native connectors for CMS and DXP.
+At ATLS we have native connectors for CMS and DXP.

-Regardless of the content management system or DXP which you use, we work with a remote access automated solution (AT-RTS), optimising the website translation process to the maximum.
+Regardless of the content management system or DXP which you use, we work with a remote access automated solution (AT-RTS) with our professional translators, optimising the website translation process.